Income scheme for law firm breaches Part IVA

 Alexander v Chief Commissioner of State Revenue NSWCATAD 180

-On 9 June 2017 the New South Wales Court of Appeal (Administrative and Equal Opportunity Division) in Alexander v Chief Commissioner of State Revenue NSWCATAD 180 held that a transfer of property to the Taxpayer, pursuant to the will of a deceased person under which the Taxpayer was a beneficiary, was assessable for duty under section 63(2) of the Duties Act 1997 (NSW) (Duties Act).
+On 9 June 2017 the New South Wales Civil and Administrative Tribunal (Administrative and Equal Opportunity Division) in Alexander v Chief Commissioner of State Revenue NSWCATAD 180 held that a transfer of property to the Taxpayer, pursuant to the will of a deceased person under which the Taxpayer was a beneficiary, was assessable for duty under section 63(2) of the Duties Act 1997 (NSW) (Duties Act).

 Under the relevant will, the Taxpayer’s mother bequeathed her residuary estate (which included but was not limited to, her home (Property)) equally to her three children.
 Upon her death, the beneficiaries under the will agreed to transfer the Property to the Taxpayer.
 As the value of the Property outweighed the Taxpayer’s entitlement under the will, the Taxpayer agreed to pay the difference between the value of the Property and his share of the estate to his two siblings, in full settlement of his entitlement under the will.